OregonBanner/experience-manager-65.zh-Hans/help/sites-developing/sap-commerce-cloud.md

 >[!NOTE]
 >
->Using CRXDE Lite you can see how this is handled in the product component for the hybris implementation:
+>UsingCRXDE Lite, you can see how this is handled in the product component for the hybris implementation:
 >
 >`/apps/geometrixx-outdoors/components/hybris/product/product.jsp`